milesroberts-123/tajimasDacrossSpecies/README.md

 # To do

-* when unionizing k-mer counts across individuals, only include k-mers with a count of at least 5.
-If a k-mer is found once in just one accession, can you confidently say it's real?

 * add alpha and threshold number of occurences as paramters to `download_gbif.R`

 * In `download_gbif.R` if a "graph not circular" error is returned, change alpha parameter